geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Still as they fight, they seem in height to grow,
 And whelm with deadlier weight the prostrate foe;
 Their forms dilated to gigantic size,
-High o'er the field the bold Hydidae rise,
+High o'er the field the bold Hydidæ rise,
 Bear in their arms their mangled foes aloof,
 And hurl with fury at the vaulted roof;
 Confused and prest, they fight and struggle there,